christopher-talke/christopher-talke/README.md

 My name is [Christopher Talke](https://talke.dev), a 🇦🇺 🇩🇪 🇵🇭 self-taught developer from Australia.

-- Currently working as a Systems & Integrations Developer at Canopi Online, building systems, tools and automations to support enterprises with compliance and training using TypeScript & C#.
+- Currently working as a `Systems & Integrations Developer` at `Canopi Online`, building systems, tools and automations to support enterprises with compliance and training using `TypeScript` & `C#`.
 - Ocassionally I offer ICT Consulting to the Small/Medium Business, covering anything from on-prem hardware, lan/wan networking, cloud solutions, telephony to data automation and custom software.
-Just helping people solve problems with the right technology that fits the bill.
+Overall I just like helping people solve problems with technology, and it doens't hurt to get paid doing that at the same time.
 - Prior to this I worked in Customer Success, Sales, Procurement and Customer Service.

+Whilst I love building on the web, automation/ops is my passion, coupled with a deep interest in `security` on the web.

 ### What